 Setting up your Clearing account in Xero

-Fortunately for you (and us) Xero has written a pretty great guide on setting up and using a clearing account.
+If you need more information Xero has written a pretty great guide on setting up and using a clearing account.
 You can read it here.

 If you have any questions about setting up your clearing account in Xero we recommend you contact their support here.